swapnil1023/outline/project.md

 ## Project Description

-An advanced project of building a full-stack hyperlocal e-commerce platform which focuses on providing all the products from your nearby retail shops.
-This project will help you applly all your flutter and android dev skills in one place and make a powerful and good looking android application.
+An advanced project of making a full-stack hyperlocal e-commerce platform which focuses on providing all the products from your nearby retail shops.
+This project will help you apply all your flutter and android dev skills in one place and make a powerful and good looking android application.

 ## Author